-The Operator had three product complaints in 2021 due to alleged contamination of finer materials delivered.
-All complaints were acted upon and immediately followed by a root cause analysis in order to implement necessary corrective actions for process improvement.
+The Operator had five product complaints in 2022 due to alleged contamination of finer materials and/or presence of weathered basalt in the delivered aggregates.
+All complaints were acted on and immediately followed by a root cause analysis to implement necessary corrective actions for process improvement.
 The Operator diligently documents the area stockpile source of the materials, takes photos of trucks before covering and leaving the premises and weighs trucks upon entry and exit from the quarry.